The Mgeni System is the main water source that supplies about five million people

 The project triggers activities under Listing Notices 1, 2 and 3, and thus needs to be subjected to a Scoping and EIA process.
 These processes will comprise the notification of landowners, following a public participation process, conducting specialist studies, drafting of a Scoping Report and an EIA Report, and finally notifying I&APs of DEA’s decision and the appeal process

-In November 2013 Nemai Consulting was appointed by the Department of Water Affairs (DWA) to act as the Environmental Assessment Practitioner (EAP) to conduct the Environmental Impact Assessment (EIA) for the proposed uMkhomazi Water Project (uMWP) Phase 1 Raw Water component.
+In November 2013 Nemai Consulting was appointed by the Department of Water and Sanitation (DWS) to act as the Environmental Assessment Practitioner (EAP) to conduct the Environmental Impact Assessment (EIA) for the proposed uMkhomazi Water Project (uMWP) Phase 1 Raw Water component.

 Module 3: Technical Feasibility Study: Potable Water (Managed by Umgeni Water)